 Train and board is a great option when you’ve got a puppy, young dog or rescue dog who needs some work on manners, behavior, socialization, and/or obedience.
 We do a couple things that are noteworthy.
 We only take one train-and-board dog at a time, so we can focus just on your dog during his experience.
-And we provide a combined town and country experience, so you get the best of both worlds, with training practice here in town where your dog lives, as well as a fun experience at our place in Modesto with new smells and more room to roam.
+And we provide a combined town and country experience, so you get the best of both worlds, as we work from our place here in Palo Alto to train in a familiar environment, along with occasional visits to our place in Modesto, where there’s more room to roam.
 This means you can visit with your dog here in town as much as you’d like, and you don’t have to do the driving out to the country for drop-off and pick-up.

 Train & Board. $1400/wk, $2600/2wks, $3600/3wks & $4400/4wks.
 With a train and board, you outsource the work with your dog to us, and this allows us to spend the dedicated time with your dog so we can be more effective.
 We treat your dog like our own, and we work with him on whatever issues you’d like addressed.
 In all case, we work on basic AKC Canine Good Citizen levels of obedience and sociability, in addition to the issues that you’ve highlighted.